 - Confer with the General Counsel as requested by the General Counsel or by the Committee, at least annually, and review the General Counsel's reports with respect to the Corporation's programs for compliance with law and regulatory requirements.

 - Discuss from time to time the Corporation's earnings press releases, as well as financial information and earnings guidance provided to analysts and rating agencies, including the use of any pro forma, adjusted or other non-GAAP financial information.

 - Discuss from time to time the Corporation's policies with respect to risk assessment and risk management, including assisting the Board of Directors in overseeing the Corporation’s overall risk management approach and structure and the Corporation’s cybersecurity risks and preparedness.

 - Maintain hiring policies for employees and former employees of the independent auditors.

-- Review the expenses of officers of the Corporation who are also members of the Board and such other officers as it may deem appropriate.
+- Review the expenses of officers of the Corporation who are also members of the Board.

 - Review with the Controller and the General Auditor, at least annually, the activities, budget, staffing, and structure of the internal auditing function of the Corporation and its subsidiaries, including their evaluations of the performance of that function and any recommendations with respect to improving the performance of or strengthening of that function.
 As appropriate, the Committee shall review the reports of any internal auditor on a financial safeguard problem that has not resulted in corrective action or has not otherwise been resolved to the auditor's satisfaction at any intermediate level of audit management.